 The College provides a mechanism through which students have the ability to address and receive fair consideration regarding issues of an academic and non-academic nature.
 Students receive ongoing communication regarding performance.
 Students will not be subject to adverse actions as a result of initiating a complaint.
 When the student has a complaint or concern, the student is encouraged to attempt informal resolution with the course faculty or staff member concerned.
 In the event that informal complaint resolution is unsuccessful in resolving the student's concern, the student may file a grievance with the Program Director.

-Students have the right to grieve:

-- perceived unfair, capricious or discriminatory grading, - complaints of discrimination and/or harassment, and - issues related to ADA accommodations.

-Students may also appeal a decision of the Program Director related to academic progression, disciplinary actions, and program dismissal.
+Students have the right to grieve perceived unfair, capricious or discriminatory grading, complaints of discrimination and/or harassment, and issues related to ADA accommodations.
+Students may also appeal a decision of the Program Director related to academic progression, disciplinary actions, failure of the program to follow College policy, and academic program dismissals when the program failed to provide notification that academic or performance issues may result in failure and/or dismissal or failure to provide remediation as appropriate for performance deficits.
 Students will not be subject to adverse actions by any College official as a result of initiating a complaint.
 The student has three business days to submit a written grievance statement to the Program Director after the informal resolution process with course faculty has failed or the student has received notification of course failure or dismissal.
 The Program Director will meet with the student within two weeks of receipt of the written grievance or as soon thereafter as agreed upon by both parties.
-The Program Director after considering the student's grievance will make a decision based on the nature of the grievance and College policy.
+The Program Director after considering the student's grievance will decide based on the nature of the grievance and College policy.

 In the event that the student disagrees with a decision by the Program Director, the student may appeal the decision to the Student Evaluation Committee.
 This Committee provides a vehicle for student appeals of decisions relating to their academic performance and to address behavioral issues.
 The Student Evaluation Committee is responsible for rendering decisions based on its findings and assigning disciplinary sanctions up to and including dismissal from the program.
 Finally, an appeal review by the Executive Director may be requested by the student.
 The decision of the Executive Director is final.

+To file a formal complaint against the College, academic program, or college employees, the student may submit the complaint via email to the compliance hotline at: compliance@riverside.edu.
 Complaints which cannot be resolved by direct negotiation with the College in accordance with its written appeals policy may be filed with:

-State Council of Higher Education for Virginia 101 N. 14th Street, 10th Floor, James Monroe Building Richmond, VA 23219 Tel: (804) 225-2600 Fax: (804) 225-2604
+State Council of Higher Education for Virginia (SCHEV) 101 N. 14th Street, 10th Floor, James Monroe Building Richmond, VA 23219 Tel: (804) 225-2600 Fax: (804) 225-2604